 - To make a strong comfrey tea: Fill any size container halfway with fresh comfrey cuttings.
 Fill with water, cover, and steep for 3-6 weeks.
 Warning: This will smell really bad!
 Strain off the liquid and dilute by half.
 Or if using a hose end sprayer, no need to pre-dilute.

 - To make a weaker (less smelly) comfrey tea: Add one gallon of water for every quart of fresh comfrey cuttings.
 Let sit for three days, stirring daily, then strain and use full strength.

 - For a quicker comfrey tea: Measure one quart of water for every ounce of dried comfrey.
 Boil the water and pour over the dried comfrey.
 Let it cool for 5 minutes, then cover and steep for 4 hours.
 Strain, then dilute with 1 gallon of water unless using the hose end sprayer.

 Be sure to compost the leftover plant solids.

 7: Comfrey Mulch (My favorite of all the comfrey uses!)

 Mulching with comfrey—also called chop-and-drop—can help to retain moisture and protect beneficial soil organisms.
-Comfrey mulch is a slow-release fertilizer that is best used under fruiting vegetables and edible perennials.
+Comfrey mulch decomposes quickly, which activates soil microbes.

 I grow comfrey underneath my perennial edibles, such as fruit trees.
-I can chop and drop the comfrey to feed the fruit trees, or I can pick up the cuttings and take them to the vegetable garden.
+I chop and drop the comfrey to feed the fruit trees, or I can pick up the cuttings and take them to the vegetable garden.